cghael/ft_malloc/README.md

 | t_zone |    L A R G E   C H U N K    |
 |        |                             |
  --------------------------------------
-  size = sizeof(t_zone) + sizeof(chunk)
+  allowed_size = sizeof(t_zone) + sizeof(chunk)
 ```

-Thus, we will call mmap() and ask the system for memory the size of a zone, and then, if necessary, issue new chunks from this zone for the program.
+Thus, we will call mmap() and ask the system for memory the allowed_size of a zone, and then, if necessary, issue new chunks from this zone for the program.

 We will have one variable that will store the head of the list of allocated zones and a pointer to the current zone in which we can provide the next chunk of memory
 ```